Merino: Characteristics

 Merino is an excellent forager and very adaptable.
 It is bred predominantly for its wool, and its carcass size is generally smaller than that of sheep bred for meat.
 South African Meat Merino (SAMM), American Rambouillet and German Merinofleischschaf have been bred to balance wool production and carcass quality.

 Merino has been domesticated and bred in ways that would not allow them to survive well without regular shearing by their owners.
 They must be shorn at least once a year because their wool does not stop growing.
 If this is neglected, the overabundance of wool can cause heat stress, mobility issues, and even blindness.
-To mitigate parasites, Mulesing is carried out.
-It is a painful procedure where skin is cut away without pain relief to stop the buildup of parasites in the folds of the skin.